stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **FrontAccounting**: A web-based open-source ERP system specifically designed for small and medium-sized businesses, with a focus on accounting and financial management.
 - **InvoicePlane**: An open-source invoicing application that provides an easy way to manage quotes, invoices, payments, and client details.
 - **InvoiceNinja**: A leading open-source invoice generator and accounting software for freelancers and small businesses.
 Invoice clients, accept payments, track expenses & time billable tasks online.
+- **Big Capital**: An open-source accounting software, built to automate business financial processes.
+Control your business bookkeeping with automated accounting, to run intelligent reports for faster decision-making.

 ### 12. Education and Learning Management
 Enhance learning and education with open-source LMS solutions that provide flexible, customizable, and scalable features.
 Empower educators and students with community-driven innovation.